kennethlove/django-middle-management/README.md

 cannot be triggered.
 Finally, requests must be authenticated by your system before any command can be given.

-Warning: This project runs management commands remotely but _synchronously_.
+**Warning:** This project runs management commands remotely but _synchronously_.
 Long-running commands will potentially block your server from responding to other requests.
-Using a task queue like Celery is recommend for anything that may take more than a few seconds.
+Using a task queue like Celery is recommend for anything that may take more than a few milliseconds.

 ## Installation